Rock dove: Domestication

-Rock doves have been domesticated for several thousand years, giving rise to the domestic pigeon (Columba livia domestica).
+Rock doves have been domesticated for several thousand years, giving rise to the domestic pigeon.
 They may have been domesticated as long as 5,000 years ago.
-Numerous breeds of fancy pigeons of all sizes, colours, and types have been bred.
 Domesticated pigeons are used as homing pigeons as well as food and pets.
-They were in the past also used as carrier pigeons.
+They were in the past also used as carrier pigeons, used to deliver messages in peacetime or during war.
+Numerous breeds of fancy pigeons of all sizes, forms, and colours have been bred.